No Country for Old Men: Plot

 In 1980, hitman Anton Chigurh is arrested in Texas.
-He escapes by strangling the sheriff's deputy and steals a car by killing the driver with a captive bolt pistol.
+He escapes by strangling the sheriff's deputy to death and steals a car by killing the driver with a captive bolt pistol.
 Later, he spares the life of a gas station owner for correctly calling a coin toss.

-Meanwhile, Llewelyn Moss is hunting pronghorns in the desert.
+Llewelyn Moss is hunting pronghorns in the desert.
 He comes across the aftermath of a drug deal gone wrong, finding several dead men, a wounded Mexican man begging for water, drugs in a truck, and a briefcase containing $2 million in cash.
 He takes the briefcase and returns home.
-Feeling guilty, he returns with water that night but finds the man has been murdered.
-He looks up to the ridge and sees two men with guns who pursue him in a truck.
+Feeling guilty, he returns with water that night but finds the man dead.
+He looks up to the ridge and sees two armed men who pursue him in a truck.
 He escapes by diving into a river.
 After making his way back home, Moss sends his wife, Carla Jean, to stay with her mother.

 Chigurh is hired to recover the missing money; meanwhile, Terrell County Sheriff Ed Tom Bell begins investigating the failed drug deal.
 Chigurh searches Moss's trailer home, using his bolt pistol to blow out the door lock.
 Moss takes a taxi to a motel in Del Rio, where he hides the briefcase in his room's air duct.
-After Moss returns to the motel after purchasing new boots, he sees the curtains in his room in a different position from when he left, and rightly assumes he has been found.
+When Moss returns to the motel after purchasing new boots, he sees the curtains in his room in a different position from when he left and rightly assumes he has been found.
 Following a tracking device hidden in the case, Chigurh goes to Moss's motel and kills three Mexican mobsters who were waiting for Moss in his room.
 Moss has rented a second room adjacent to his first room with access to the duct where the money is hidden.
 He retrieves the briefcase before Chigurh opens the duct.

-Moving to a hotel in the border town of Eagle Pass, Moss discovers the tracking device, but Chigurh has already found him.
-Their firefight spills onto the streets, badly wounding both and killing a truck driver.
+Moving to a motel in the border town of Eagle Pass, Moss discovers the tracking device, but Chigurh has already found him.
+Their gunfight spills onto the streets, badly wounding both and killing a truck driver.
 Moss flees to Mexico, hiding the case along the Rio Grande.
 Chigurh cleans and stitches his wounds with stolen supplies.
-Carson Wells, a bounty hunter, visits a wounded Moss in a Mexican hospital, and offers protection from Chigurh in exchange for the money, but Moss refuses.
-Chigurh ambushes Wells at his hotel.
+Carson Wells, a bounty hunter, visits a wounded Moss in a Mexican hospital and offers protection from Chigurh in exchange for the money, but Moss refuses.
+Wells locates the case but does not take it, and returns to his hotel where Chigurh ambushes him.
 The phone rings as Wells is bartering for his life.
-Chigurh shoots him and takes the call from Moss, vowing to kill Carla Jean unless Moss gives up the money.
+Chigurh fatally shoots him and takes the call from Moss, vowing to kill Carla Jean unless Moss gives up the money.